Khurul: Etymology and morphology

 There are different types of Buddhist monasteries in the Mongolian tradition: khure, sum, and khiid.
 In her study "Decor in the architecture of Buryat Buddhist temples", Bardanova states that the differentiation of Mongolian monastery types was based on the number of lamas and the status of the institution.
-Asalkhanova, on the other hand, distingushes them based on layout and location.
+Asalkhanova, on the other hand, distinguishes them based on layout and location in her work on "Architectural-spatial and figurative-compositional features of temples of Northern Buddhism".